Finding an Advocate: Oncology Social Workers

-Navigating a new cancer diagnosis and treatment can be challenging and overwhelming.
-You may have a lot of questions that come up, some that you never imagined you’d be asking.
-You or your caregivers may feel alone or that you do not have enough support.
+Navigating a new cancer diagnosis and treatment can be challenging.
+You may have a lot of questions that come up, some of which you never thought you would ask.
+You or your caregivers may feel alone or like you do not have enough support.

-You may only get a few minutes with your doctors, feel shuffled from appointment to appointment, and can’t find your way around the hospital or cancer center.
-You may face difficulties keeping up with work and your treatment regimen, have trouble paying for prescriptions or other treatment.
-Perhaps you are struggling with what to say to your spouse or partner or don’t know how to tell your children about your diagnosis.
+You often only get a few minutes with your doctors.
+You might feel shuffled from appointment to appointment.
+You may not know your way around the cancer center.
+You may be facing difficulties juggling your work with treatment or have trouble paying for your medicine.
+Maybe you do not know how to tell your children about your condition.

-You don’t have to walk through this process alone; oncology social workers are available to help be a support and advocate for you throughout your cancer care and beyond.
+You do not have to walk through this process blind.
+Oncology social workers are available as supports and advocates for you while you are being treated and afterward.

 What do oncology social workers do?

-You may be wondering what exactly an oncology social worker does.
-Social workers are specially trained individuals who help individuals, families, and communities with issues such as emotional support, financial issues, and healthcare.
-Oncology social workers are highly specialized in the field of cancer and able to help patients and families cope with unique issues they may be facing to help improve their quality of life.
+You may wonder what exactly an oncology social worker does.
+Social workers are trained to help with issues such as emotional support, financial issues, and healthcare.
+Oncology social workers are specialized in the field of cancer.
+These experts are able to help cancer patients and their families cope with unique issues they may be facing.

 A resource for help and support